December 22, 2024

 The ability to control the puck at 5 on 5, and move the puck up the ice in a timely fashion directly leads to scoring chance creation and goal scoring within the NHL.
 Ultimately, the disjointed play in this area has a direct correlation with the Flyers lack of scoring to start the season.

-One thing to note is the Flyers were a very good five on five team throughout the 2023-24 season.
 With most of the roster being similar there’s certainly a possibility the habits that made Philadelphia an effective five on five team last season start to creep back into their game.

 2) The power-play has improved:

 A very large question mark heading into the 2024-25 season was the Flyers power-play and if it could improve.
-Obviously, it’s still very early into the season however the power-play has continued to look better just as it did during the preseason.
+Obviously, it’s still very early into the season however the power-play has continued to look better, just as it did during the preseason.

 Primarily, the puck movement on the power-play has looked less hesitant.
 That was a major flaw of Philadelphia’s man advantage last season.

-There’s been struggles with zone-entries on the power-play that will require some adjustment but when Philadelphia has effectively entered the zone and controlled the puck they’ve typically created scoring opportunities.
+There’s been struggles with zone-entries on the power-play that will require some adjustment, but when Philadelphia has effectively entered the zone and controlled the puck they’ve typically created scoring opportunities.
 Largely due to their quick puck movement and attempts to create plays from low to high.

 Another key factor in the power-play’s early proficiency has been Matvei Michkov.
 Michkov’s creativity and the skill he possesses to create offense when he has time and space adds a whole new element to Philadelphia’s power-play.